-The city has in the past granted exceptions for rush-hour parades and other public, the suit contends.
+The city of Philadelphia has in the past granted exceptions for rush-hour parades and other public, the suit contends

 KRISTEN DE GROOT